14 intermittent fasting rules for success

 7. Eating low-carb could improve your results

-In a similar vein, reducing the amount of carbs you eat (not necessarily going keto; there are various forms of low-carb diet plan you can try) could also be a good pairing with intermittent fasting.
+In a similar vein, reducing the amount of carbs you eat (not necessarily going keto; there are various forms of low-carb diet plans you can try) could also be a good pairing with intermittent fasting.

 Following a low-carb diet means both storing less excess glucose as fat and more fat used for fuel, which can lead to weight loss and shrink your waist circumference.[1]